JustWhit3/higgs-decay-classification/README.md

 ## List of the folders in the repository

-- "Explanations": this folder contains all the documents related to the explanations of the analysis from a physical point of view.
+- [Explanations](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Explanations): this folder contains all the documents related to the explanations of the analysis from a physical point of view.
 In this, you will not find explicit references to the code or to the technical aspects of the project, but only theoretical explanations.

 - "How-to guides": this folder contains all the guides necessary to execute the program in your device and to reproduce the same simulation in your dataset.